AlexBaranowski/bash-bushido-book/chapters/06-configure-bash.md

 `uptime\n` once, then continue to put the `q` on your command line.
 While `alt`+`q` will repeatedly write `uptime\n` as long as the keys are pressed.

-## Change directory to the previous one.
+## Change directory to the previous one
 To change directory to the previous one just use `cd -`

 This trick works because Bash has the OLDPWD variable set by `cd`.
 How can we